Cope's gray treefrog

-Cope's gray treefrog (Dryophytes chrysoscelis) is a species of treefrog found in the United States.
+Cope's gray treefrog (Dryophytes chrysoscelis) is a species of treefrog found in the United States and Canada.
 It is almost indistinguishable from the gray treefrog (Dryophytes versicolor), and shares much of its geographic range.
 Both species are variable in color, mottled gray to gray-green, resembling the bark of trees.
 These are treefrogs of woodland habitats, though they will sometimes travel into more open areas to reach a breeding pond.
 The only readily noticeable difference between the two species is the mating call — Cope's has a faster-paced and slightly higher-pitched call than D. versicolor.
 In addition, D. chrysoscelis is reported to be slightly smaller, more arboreal, and more tolerant of dry conditions than D. versicolor.

 Taxonomy

 Edward Drinker Cope described the species in 1880.
 The specific name, chrysoscelis, is from Greek chrysos, gold, and scelis, leg.

 Microscopic inspection of the chromosomes of D. chrysoscelis and D. versicolor reveals differences in chromosome number.
 D. chrysoscelis is diploid, having two complete sets of chromosomes, the usual condition in vertebrates.
 D. versicolor is tetraploid, having double the usual number of chromosomes.
 Generally, D. versicolor is believed to have evolved from D. chrysoscelis in the last major ice age, when areas of extremely low temperatures divided populations.
 Despite currently sharing habitat, the two species generally do not interbreed.

 D. chrysoscelis is known to be largely intersterile with D. versicolor but there may be a limited amount of interfertility in sympatry.
 To enforce speciation there may be unknown mechanisms of reinforcement deployed between these species and further research may be fruitful.